goroleo/TubeSolver/README.md

 - automatic random filling;
 - filling manually.

-Trying to search for a solution to the current game combination.
+The ability to search for a solution to the current game combination.

 Two game modes:
 - normal game mode;